 Exhibition dates: January 15 – April 3, 2005

 The first major retrospective ever to be devoted to the drawings of Peter Paul Rubens in the United States will open at The Metropolitan Museum of Art on January 15, 2005.
-Peter Paul Rubens (1577–1640): The Drawings will bring together 115 of the versatile Baroque master's finest and most representative drawings, including dozens that have never before been on view in the United States.
+Peter Paul Rubens (1577–1640): The Drawings will bring together 115 of the versatile Baroque master's finest and most representative drawings, including 12 recently discovered works that have never before been exhibited.
 Court painter, diplomat, and international celebrity, Rubens was one of the most influential artists of northern Europe in the 17th century.
 Best known for his paintings, this universal genius is among the most imaginative of draftsmen.
 His topics vary from engaging biblical scenes to alluring nudes, from animated and stately portraits to poignant animal studies, and from landscapes sketched from nature to complex allegories.

-At the core of the exhibition will be a major unprecedented loan from the Albertina – more than 30 drawings by Rubens that will leave Vienna for the first time.
-Among them are such celebrated works as Nicolaas Rubens Wearing a Coral Necklace (ca. 1619) and Lady-in-Waiting to Infanta Isabella (Portrait of Clara Serena Rubens?) (ca. 1623), studies of an Ox (ca. 1618) and a Saddled Horse (ca. 1615–18), and several portraits of Rubens's immediate friends and family.
+At the core of the exhibition will be a major unprecedented loan from the Albertina –more than 30 drawings by Rubens that will leave Vienna for the first time.
+Among them are such celebrated works as Portrait of a Little Boy with a Coral Necklace (ca. 1619) and Lady-in-Waiting to Infanta Isabella (ca. 1623–25), studies of an Ox (ca. 1618) and a Saddled Horse (ca. 1615–18), and several portraits of Rubens's immediate friends and family.

 He returned to Antwerp in 1608, and in 1609 was appointed court painter to the